openshift-labs/learn-katacoda/middleware/pipelines/9verify-deployment.md

 <img src="../../assets/middleware/pipelines/request-information.png" width="800" />

-The MongoDB is used to store the amount of times the page is viewed.
+MongoDB is used to store the number of times the page is viewed.
 If you refresh the page, the page view count will increment to show the page was loaded again.

 If you were to redeploy _nodejs-ex+ with another pipeline run, the data in the MongoDB would persist.
 This would allow you to make updates to the application while preserving the data that it uses.